 - Pro Tip: in the Tofu Peanut Noodle Bowl (addictive flavors!), I bake and then fry the tofu cubes which gives them a crispy, saucy, irresistible coating that tastes so good we can't resist it!
 Give it a try and let me know what you think.

 - Baked tofu keeps well in the fridge all week and can be enjoyed hot or cold.

 How to Fry Tofu (with or without oil)

 Here's the basic steps for making the best crispiest tofu.
 The seasonings and spices will depend on which recipe you make!

 - Choose a block of firm or extra firm, organic, non GMO tofu.

 - Wrap tofu in clean kitchen towel or paper towel and press by stacking a couple cookbooks on top while you are preparing the other recipe ingredients (30 minutes or more).
-For the crispiest tofu, the goal is to extract as much water as possible.
+For the crispiest fried tofu, the goal is to extract as much water as possible.

 - Add oil to a skillet over medium-high heat.
-Once shimmering, add tofu and sear until crispy - flipping to sear the other side.
+Once shimmering, add tofu and sear until crispy - flipping to sear the other sides.
 When golden and crispy, remove to paper towel to drain.

 - Oil-free Frying: heat a non-stick skillet.
 Once hot, add tofu pieces.
 You'll know it's ready when it's golden and crispy on both sides.